Azure-Samples/ms-identity-java-servlet-webapp-authentication/README.md

 ## Running the sample

-1. Make certain that your Tomcat server is running and you have privileges to deploy a webapp to it.
+1. Make certain that your Tomcat server is running and you have privileges to deploy a web app to it.
 1. Make certain that it serves the web app on `http://localhost:8080` (or change the base addresses listed in the [authentication.properties](src/main/resources/authentication.properties) file and in the AAD app registration).
 1. Compile and package the project using **Maven**: